 We gave birth to our little love, Evie in June 2020 amidst Covid and despite all the challenges this brought, the biggest silver lining was the mother’s group I found myself in – some of whom I am now lucky enough to call best friends.
-This incredible support network created another go-to for recommendations, advice and the ultimate sounding board navigating being new parents away from our support networks as predominantly expats in Australia.
+This incredible support network created another source for recommendations, advice and the ultimate sounding board, as we navigated being new parents away from our support networks.
 It further inspired me to create a go-to shoppable destination for mum and baby basics and essentials that was accessible to us and other families on the Northern beaches and beyond.

-Putting the product mix together was the easy part, the aim was to create a space that contained my favourite brands but more importantly brands that resonated with fellow mums-to-be and new parents.
+Putting the product mix together was the easy part.
+The aim was to create a space that contained my favourite brands but more importantly brands that resonated with fellow mums-to-be and new parents.
 Brands that are loved, high in quality and stylish in design - these were products and brands that I was looking for, using and could vouch for.
-Most have been tried and tested by me personally - I've done the research, the Google searching, the hits and the misses to curate my own collection or of helpful items for pregnancy, birth, postpartum and beyond.
+Most have been tried and tested by me personally - I've done the research, the Google searching, the hits and the misses to curate a collection of helpful items for pregnancy, birth, postpartum and beyond.

 It hasn’t all been easy, retail brings its fair share of obstacles, especially with Covid thrown into the mix.
 We opened our retail doors a week before lockdown was announced and there has been a ripple effect on the economy, the retail industry, talent and logistics especially with international shipping.

-Something I didn’t quite expect was how rewarding I would find the retail side of things, from the relationships I’ve built with suppliers and other businesses I’ve met along the way, to the chats I’ve had with customers in store comparing birth stories or shared experiences of potty training.
-There have been so many memorable experiences, from helping a granny who lives on the other side of the world pick out a perfect gift for her new grandson who she couldn’t meet because of border closures, to dropping off urgent postpartum items during lockdown to a mum in the trenches when leaving the house wasn’t an option.
-I met one mom in a pharmacy once looking for specific nipple shields that she couldn’t find on a Sunday and we went to my shop together and got them from our stock, our last pair.
+Something I didn’t quite expect, was how rewarding I would find the retail side of things, from the relationships I’ve built with suppliers and other businesses I’ve met along the way, to the chats I’ve had with customers in store comparing birth stories or shared experiences of potty training for example.
+There have been so many memorable experiences, from helping a granny who lives on the other side of the world pick out a perfect gift for her new grandson who she couldn’t meet because of border closures, to dropping off urgent postpartum items during lockdown to a mum in the trenches, when leaving the house wasn’t an option.
+I once met a mom in a pharmacy on a Sunday looking for specific nipple shields that she couldn’t find and we went to my shop together and got them from our stock, our last pair.